imagej/imagej.github.io/pages/FAST.md

 ![Wand-tool.png](/images/pages/Wand-tool.png "Wand-tool.png")" Wand tool.

-  - To remove non-specific fluorescence, use selected tool and hold {% include key content='Alt' %} while unwanted area to remove it from ROI.
+  - To remove non-specific fluorescence, use selected tool and hold {% include key content='press|Alt' %} while unwanted area to remove it from ROI.
-  - To add area to the previously selected ROI, hold {% include key content='Shift' %} while selecting new area to add.
+  - To add area to the previously selected ROI, hold {% include key content='press|Shift' %} while selecting new area to add.

-Click {% include key content='OK' %} to confirm the new ROI.
+Click {% include key content='press|OK' %} to confirm the new ROI.
-Fluorescence is then measured and the ROI zip file is automatically updated.

-{% capture includecontent %} id = Selection| tip = In case the selection
-is empty after manual correction, the macro discards the image from analysis. {% endcapture %}
+Fluorescence is then measured and the ROI zip file is automatically updated. {% include tip id='Selection' tip='In case the selection is empty after manual correction, the macro discards the image from analysis.' %}

-{% include tip content=includecontent %}

 After completion of Step 2, a list of all measured images with filename is displayed in the Result Table window of ImageJ.